DerekBixby/beer_project/README.md

 * Explore data for variables driving beer quality
   * Answer the following initial questions:
+      * Which variables are most highly correlated with overall quality?
       * Is there a difference between quality rating of lagers vs ales?
+      * Is there a difference between quality rating of barley vs non-barley malt beers?
       * How does ABV contribute to perception of beer quality?
-      * Which subratings of beer quality are most highly correlated with overall quality?

 * Develop a model to predict beer quality
   * Examine variables identified as drivers of quality